U.S. Army, WWII, Other Units in Collection:

 The Seventh Army was the first U.S. Field Army to see combat in WW II, having been activated at sea, when Lt.
 General George Patton’s I Armored Corps was redesignated on July 10th, 1943

 In March of 1944, Lt.
-General Alexander Patch took over command of the Army which then moved to Naples, Italy.
+General Alexander Patch took command of the Army and then moved to Naples, Italy.
 Seventh Army units landed on the beaches of southern France in the St. Tropez and St. Raphael areas on August 15th, 1944.
-In one month, the 7th Army composed of three American Divisions, and five French Divisions, along with the First Airborne Task Force covered 400 miles, to link up with the other Allied forces in Normandy.
+In one month, the 7th Army, composed of three American Divisions and five French Divisions, along with the First Airborne Task Force, covered 400 miles to link up with the other Allied forces in Normandy.
 They had liberated the cities of Marseilles, Lyon, Toulon, and Southern France.

-The Seventh Army was inactivated in March of 1946 in Germany.
+The Seventh Army was inactivated in March 1946 in Germany.

 Technical Sergeant, Administration Department, Persian Gulf Command: